willsalazar5221/pokemon_tcg_card_functions/scripts_and_files/1_pokemon_cards_products.md

 One small background detail I have embedded into the first functions is the flag of whether you should grade your card.
 This binary "Yes" or "No" flag is decided by the function `determine_psa_worth`.
 The price to grade a card through PSA (as of December 2025) is 21.99.
 I like to grade cards if I know the value is worth double the cost of grading said card.
 Hence, I use the formula (on line 243)

-$$min\_price\_grade = 22 \* 2.2$$
+$$\text{min_price_grade} = 22 \* 2.2$$

-,where `min\_price\_grade` is checked against the price of the PSA 10 version of the card.
+,where `min_price_grade` is checked against the price of the PSA 10 version of the card.
 This is assuming you get a PSA 10, which will depend wildly on the card's condition and the mood of the grader.
 I rounded up and added a .2 multiplier to account for tax or fees.
 This is easy to change for your purposes and how you value cards.